p4lang/p4c/license-details/README.md

     via EBPF.
 (b) header files included from files in category (a).

-If any subtle questions arise as to whether any P4 compiler executable, e.g. `p4c-ebpf`, must thus be released under GPL v2.0, we will raise these questions to the P4 Technical Steering Team for their advice.
+If any subtle questions arise as to whether a particular P4 compiler back end, e.g. `p4c-ebpf`, must thus be released under GPL v2.0, we will raise these questions to the P4 Technical Steering Team for their advice.